Jorge Polanco Player Props: Twins vs. Guardians

-The Minnesota Twins, including Jorge Polanco (batting .250 in his past 10 games, with four doubles, two home runs, four walks and three RBI), take on starter Aaron Civale and the Cleveland Guardians at Target Field, Friday at 8:10 PM ET.
+Jorge Polanco -- with a slugging percentage of .550 in his past 10 games, including seven extra-base hits -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Logan Allen on the mound, on June 3 at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Guardians.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians